Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 ---
 layout: post
-title: Cython, Numba and Others
+title: Cython, Numba, and Others
 description: Compile it down!
 category: Blog
 date:   2021-01-09 13:43:52 +0530
 ---
 {% include mathjax.html %}

-To make code run faster, a number of things can be done like reducing the number of preprocessing steps or compile the code down to machine code or use a machine which has high clock speed.
+To make code run faster, a number of things can be done like reducing the number of preprocessing steps or compile the code down to machine code or use a machine that has high clock speed.

-Python offers many options to perform efficient compiling like pure C compilers, Cython and LLVM-based compiling via Numba or a replacement virtual machine PyPy, which has Just-In-Time Compiler.
+Python offers many options to perform efficiently compiling like pure C compilers, Cython and LLVM-based compiling via Numba, or a replacement virtual machine PyPy, which has Just-In-Time Compiler.

 * Cython, the most commonly used tool for compiling to C, covering both `numpy` and normal Python code (requires some knowledge of C)
 * Numba, a new compiler specialized for `numpy` code